NavyaPeram/Travel-Chatbot/README.md

-# travelly
-Travel Chatbot - Travelly
+# Travel Chatbot - Travelly
-A basic chatbot,Travelly works by examining and identifying the aim of the user’s request to extract the appropriate operations required.
+A basic chatbot, Travelly aims to assists users to plan and make reservations for an exciting and memorable trip.
+It takes the request and displayes information regarding travel, holidays, restaurants and activities along with resultant audio.
 The scope of this chatbot is to assist users with their travel experience.
-Travelly provides extensive details about travel, holidays, and transport.
+Travelly provides extensive details about the best activities and restaurants in the destination.
 It uses voice to implement and deliver the information requested by the user.
 It is implemented by using pyttsx3, pywhatkit and GUI.